 The man behind the idea was accountant, author and amateur archeologist Wilhelm Berg (1839-1915) who was deeply involved in the cultural life of Gothenburg.
 He was, among other things, the contested secretary of Sällskapet Gnistan.

 Once, in describing the style of the bourgeois homes in Gothenburg, Wilhelm Berg noted the absence of craft.
 Sure, there were beautiful inherited pieces of furniture and artworks, but the sensibility for well made everyday objects had been replaced by a penchant for extravagance and precious objects in gold and silver intermingled with mass-produced goods.
 “Lots of luxury.
 Little taste”, is how he summed up his impressions in a concise and controversial diagnosis of society.

 Like many other museums of Art and Industry, the Röhsska Museum was founded with private donations.
 The two manufacturing brothers Wilhelm Röhss (1843-1900) and August Röhss (1836-1904) had created a fortune on timber exports and cotton imports.
 In their wills, they donated funds for the construction and furnishing of a museum building as well as funds for purchasing the museum’s future collections.

-An adventurer lays the foundation for the collection
+the foundation for the collection

 Twelve years before the museum’s inauguration the hectic work of erecting the museum building and collecting artefacts for the collection began.
 The first collections consisted of older Swedish and European craft.
 Soon after, a collection of Japanese artefacts was added and in 1912-1913 the botanist Thorild Wulf embarked on a collecting trip to China on behalf of the museum.